lex-hue/Stock-Predictor-V4/README.md

 ## 5. Fine Tuning the LSTM RL Model

-Fine tuning the LSTM RL model will take more time as it will train until it reaches a specific accuracy threshold.
-By default, the accuracy threshold is set to 89.5%.
-However, if you want to set a different accuracy threshold, open the fine_tune.py file and change the accuracy_threshold variable to your desired target accuracy.
+Fine tuning the LSTM RL model will take more time as it will train until it reaches a specific R2 threshold.
+By default, the R2 threshold is set to 2.832 (An R2 average of 0.944).
+However, if you want to set a different R2 threshold, open the fine_tune.py file and change the accuracy_threshold variable to your desired target accuracy.

 To fine tune the model, execute the following:
 ```